spacelift-io/user-documentation/docs/product/security/mfa.md

 # Multi-Factor Authentication (MFA)

+{% if is_saas() %}
-!!! info
+!!!
+Info
-    Note that Multi-Factor Authentication is an Enterprise plan feature and is available only when SSO is enabled.
+    This feature is only available to Enterprise plan.
+Please check out our [pricing page](https://spacelift.io/pricing){: rel="nofollow"} for more information.
+It is available only when SSO is enabled.
+{% endif %}

 With the introduction of IdP independent Multi-Factor Authentication (MFA), we extend our security capabilities to provide a robust and flexible authentication system.
 MFA at Spacelift is designed to protect your account and sensitive resources by requiring a second form of verification, adding a critical layer of security against unauthorized access.